eyalestrin/cross-account-lambda-rds/README.md

 # Save this value - you'll need it for lambda/terraform.tfvars -> rds_account_id
 ```

+**IMPORTANT**: Make sure to use the ACTUAL account IDs from the AWS CLI commands above, not the example values in terraform.tfvars.example files.

 ## Deployment Steps

 ### 1. Deploy Lambda Account (Account 1)